tgame14/AppliedThermodynamics/FluidSuggestions.md

+# Fluid Registry

-# Write here All Fluids you want supported for cooling with how much they should drain per second
+### Write here all fluids you want supported in AT with how much they should drain every second